SocketCluster/plugins/README.md

 List of SocketCluster plugins/modules.

 If you've built a frontend or backend plugin for SocketCluster, feel free to make a PR and share it with the community.
-The idea is that this repo will eventually turn into "a marketplace for SocketCluster plugins".
+The idea is that this repo will eventually turn into "A marketplace for SocketCluster plugins".

 ## Clients drivers